onepointconsulting/audio-transcriber/audio/lesson3/302_where_is_the_supreme_soul_b3a05572f5.mp3.md

 I am pure consciousness.

 And I am forever.
-I, the soul, am indestructible, immortal.
+I the soul am indestructible, immortal.

 I have come into this body to play my role.
 This body is temporary.
 I came into it.

 I use it.
 I play my part in this material world with other beings.
 And eventually, I will leave this costume and move on.

 And now, I practice to step outside of the awareness of this body.
-I see myself as a tiny, non-physical star of being.
+I see myself as a tiny non-physical star of being.

-And really feel the difference between I, the being, and this, my instrument, my vehicle.
+And really feel the difference between I the being and this my instrument, my vehicle.

 I can feel my body just sit quietly.